-The examples below may not all be current this year, but I do feel they stand the test of time and do not look dated.
+The examples below may be from multiple years, but I believe they stand the test of time and do not look dated.
 Just FUN to wear!

-Check out these southwestern style capes.
+Check out these southwestern-style capes.

 If you’ve never made clothing before, this is a great beginner sewing project to try!
 I’ve prepared this simple pattern just for you.
 There are so many different ways to make it your own.

 It’s so fun to choose your fabric and all of your cape’s details.
-There are many options to consider; go with or without a hood, add a decorative trim or faux fur around the hood.
+There are many options to consider; go with or without a hood, and add decorative trim or faux fur around the hood.

 Are you ready to begin?
 Below are the items you will need to make this project.

-Fabric for Cape
+Fabric for cape

 Scissors or Rotary Cutter